arianacx/aseprite-errors/README.md

 # Aseprite compilation errors
 This is a not a guide to compile [Aseprite](https://github.com/aseprite/aseprite) but on how to solve main issues when trying to compile it.

-## git errors
+## Git errors
 Just install Git https://git-scm.com/downloads, close and reopen cmd and start the whole process again.

-## ninja aseprite
+## Ninja aseprite
-line:
+    Line:
 ```
 C:\aseprite\build>ninja aseprite
 ```
-error:
+    Error:
 ```
 'ninja' is not recognized as an internal or external command, operable program or batch file.
 ```

-issue: some online tutorials say to create a path `C:\Ninja\ninja.exe`, whilst it can work for some, others may encounter errors with the system's navigation/localization/readability of ninja.
-Y
+issue: some tutorials say to create a `C:\Ninja\ninja.exe` path, whilst it can work for some, others may encounter errors with the system's navigation/localization/readability of ninja.

-solution: create a path create a `C:\Ninja` path instead of C:\Ninja\ninja.exe (also, delete the C:\Ninja\ninja.exe path previously created)
+solution: create a `C:\Ninja` path instead of `C:\Ninja\ninja.exe` (also, delete the `C:\Ninja\ninja.exe` path previously created)

-additional: if the issue has not been solved, you can also try: ninja -f C:\Ninja\ninja.exe
+Additionally, if the issue has not been solved, you can also try: `ninja -f C:\Ninja\ninja.exe`

 error:
 ```
 'ninja.build' was not found (or similar code, I did not take notes on this one)
+```

 issue: current directory is not correct, after executing commands, cmd is currently on C:\aseprite\build\build instead of C:\aseprite\build
-```

 solution: redirect by using `cd C:\aseprite\build`